mbsim-env/build/README.md

 `<mypath>/build/docker/buildScripts` with `<mypath>/build/docker/buildwin64Scripts`.
 The build directories are named `fmatvec-dockerwin64`, `hdf5serie-dockerwin64`, ...

-Note that you can use the same base directory (`<mypath>`) for the Linux and Windows build.
+It is recommended NOT to use the same base directory `<mypath>` for the Linux and Windows Docker build.
-This will use the same source for both platforms.
+This works in principle but causes problems due to different versions of the autotools build tools.